pulp-training/sw/memlayout-exercise/README.md

    localparam both in `pulp_soc.sv` as well as in `l2_ram_multibank.sv`)
 3. Make sure to also modify the bank size for the fpga port (`fpga_settings.mk` in the corresponding board directories).
-4. Modify the address space start/end addresses (`<pulpissimo>/rtl/includes/soc_mem_map.svh`).
+4. Modify the address space start/end addresses for the L2_MEMORY region (`<pulpissimo>/rtl/includes/soc_mem_map.svh`).
 Have a closer look at the `soc_interconnect_wrap.sv` module to understand how it works and how the macro values are applied to the parametric interconnect (`soc_interconnect.sv`).
+   > Hint: The relevant macro for address space is called `SOC_MEM_MAP_TCDM_START_ADDR`
 ## Adding an additional private SRAM bank
  1. Define a new memory region for the new memory bank with a size of 2kB (same size as the existing private banks).
 The start address of the new memory region shall be `0x1b000000`.
  >Hint: Modify `<pulpissimo>/rtl/includes/soc_mem_map.svh` to achieve this.